infobloxopen/atlas-app-toolkit/README.md

 }
 ```

-When bootstrapping a gRPC server, add middleware that will extract the tenant_id token from the request context and set it in the request struct.
-The middleware will have to navigate the request struct via reflection, in the case that the tenant_id field is nested within the request (like if it's in a request wrapper as per our example above)
+When bootstrapping a gRPC server, add middleware that will extract the account_id token from the request context and set it in the request struct.
+The middleware will have to navigate the request struct via reflection, in the case that the account_id field is nested within the request (like if it's in a request wrapper as per our example above)

 #### Validation